thwill1000/cmm2-zmim/README.md

 ## Story Files

-The games/adventures for Z-Machines are called "story files" and come in several versions z1, z2 z3, .. z8
+The games/adventures for Z-machines are called "story files" and come in several versions z1, z2 z3, .. z8

 Z-MIM currently only supports z3 format as used by the classic 1980's Infocom games.